dalibo/data2pg/doc/configureMigration.md

 The function returns the number of effectively assigned table parts.

+The `assign_table_part_to_batch()` function assigns a single table's part to a batch.

+The input parameters are:

+  * p_batchName             : (TEXT) The batch name
+  * p_schema                : (TEXT) The schema holding the table
+  * p_table                 : (TEXT) The table name
+  * p_partId                : (TEXT) The part id to assign to the batch

+The function returns the number of effectively assigned table parts, i.e. 1.

-The `assign_index_to_batch()` function assigns an index re-creation to a batch.
+The `assign_indexes_to_batch()` function assigns a set of indexes re-creation to a batch.
 This may speed up the index recreation of large tables having several indexes.

+The input parameters are:

+  * p_batchName             : (TEXT) The batch name
+  * p_schema                : (TEXT) The schema holding the table
+  * p_table                 : (TEXT) The table name
+  * p_objectsToInclude      : (TEXT) The regexp defining the indexes/constraints to assign for the table (all by default)
+  * p_objectsToExclude      : (TEXT) The regexp defining the indexes/constraints to exclude (by default NULL to exclude no index)

+The function returns the number of effectively assigned indexes.

+The `assign_index_to_batch()` function assigns a single index re-creation to a batch.

 The input parameters are: